maartensap/riveter-nlp/README.md

 ### riveter.py

-To run `riveter.py`, see the example in [our demo notebook](https://github.com/maartensap/riveter-nlp/blob/main/riveter/demo.ipynb).
+To run `riveter.py`, see the examples in [our demo notebook](https://github.com/maartensap/riveter-nlp/blob/main/riveter/demo.ipynb).
+This notebook includes both toy and realistic examples and all of the most important function calls.

 ```python
 riveter = Riveter()